Connie-Musisi/ADATEST/README.md

 ## Example
-See example [`vignette`](./vignettes/Example.Rmd) for more explanation on how to use ADATEST on a real dataset.
+The input for `ADATEST` is a phyloseq object with an OTU table, meta data and a taxa table.
+See example [`vignette`](./vignettes/Example.Rmd) for more explanation on how to use `ADATEST` on a real dataset.

 ## License
 This project is licensed under the MIT License.
 See the [`LICENSE/`](./LICENSE) file for details. \